nvwolf418/SocksusSupport/README.md

 # SocksusSupport
 Support for Socksus

 Thank you for contributing to our game!!
-Hopefully there will be no issues here, but if you need help  with anything or find any bugss, below are  feww small steps!
+Hopefully there will be no issues here, but if you need help  with anything or find any bugss, below are a few small steps!

 Please provide:
 Level information